rloewe/VaskeInformation/README.md

 # VaskeInformation
 A discord bot which gives information about available washing machines and tumble dryers.

+## Dependencies
+- discord.py
+- Requests
+- lxml
+- PrettyTable